Fenex330/surv-royale/README.md

 On Windows, SFML is bundled locally with the project.
 On Linux and MacOS however, nothing is bundled, the dependencies are assumed to be installed globally and system-wide.

-On Windows, the only compiler supported is "mingw x86_64 seh 8.1.0" and is assumed that directories for compiler and 7zip executables exist inside PATH variable.
+On Windows, the only compiler supported is MinGW (tested on mingw-x86_64-seh-8.1.0) and is assumed that directories for compiler and 7zip executables exist inside PATH variable.

-In the future, only Windows builds will be provided for download in "Releases" section as a self-contained zip archive, while Linux builds can typically be installed via package managers.
-MacOS users can install the game via Homebrew.
+Only Windows builds are be provided for download in "Releases" section as a self-contained zip archive, while on Linux the game can typically be installed via flatpak or from AUR.
+For MacOS and other operating systems, the game needs to be manually built from source.